-My favorite part of Thanksgiving, the leftovers.
 Turkey and cranberry sandwiches warmed up stuffing and green bean casserole.
 Yes, yes and yes!
-With family staying the weekend for Thanksgiving this year I’m hoping for an abundance of leftovers because I plan to make sweet potato waffles.
-A great way to feed the family but also use my leftovers for breakfast!
+And another great way to feed the family but also use my leftovers for breakfast!

 - 1 cup leftover sweet potato casserole/mash